India to have 700 mn 5G subscribers by 2028-end: Ericsson

-With the rising number of 5G connections, 4G subscriptions are forecasted to decline from 820 million in 2022 to 500 million by 2028
+Ericsson expects smartphone subscriptions in the country to clock a CAGR of 5%, reaching over 1.14 billion by 2028

-New Delhi: India is expected to have 700 million 5G subscriber by 2028-end, which will be 57% of its 1.2 billion mobile phone subscriber base, making it the fastest growing 5G region globally, according to the latest Ericsson Mobility Report 2023.
+NEW DELHI : India is expected to have 700 million 5G subscribers by the end of calendar 2028, comprising 57% of its 1.2 billion mobile phone users, making it the fastest growing 5G market globally, Swedish telecom gear maker Ericsson said in a report.

 Feedback